Microsleep: Background and significance

 With over 1,550 fatalities and 40,000 nonfatal injuries occurring annually in the United States alone as a result of drowsy driving, sleep loss has become a public health problem.
 When experiencing microsleeps while driving an automobile, from the perspective of the driver, they are driving a car, and then suddenly realize that several seconds have passed by unnoticed.
 It is not obvious to the driver that they were asleep during those missing seconds, although this is in fact what happened.
 The sleeping driver is at very high risk for having a collision during a microsleep episode.

 Historically, many accidents and catastrophes have resulted from microsleep episodes in these circumstances.
-For example, a microsleep episode is claimed to have been one factor contributing to the Waterfall rail accident in 2003; the driver (i.e. the train's engineer) had a heart attack, and the guard (i.e. the train's conductor) who should have reacted to the train's increasing speed is said by his defender to have microslept, thus causing him to be held unaccountable.
-On May 31, 2009, an Air France plane (Air France Flight 447) carrying 228 people from Brazil to France crashed into the Atlantic Ocean, killing everyone on board.
-The pilot of the plane reported "I didn't sleep enough last night.
-One hour – it's not enough," handing over control to the two co-pilots who did not respond appropriately when the plane was in distress.
+For example, a microsleep episode is claimed to have been one factor contributing to the Waterfall rail accident in 2003; the driver had a heart attack, and the guard who should have reacted to the train's increasing speed is said by his defender to have microslept, thus causing him to be held unaccountable.
 A possible microsleep was recorded as part of the narrative verdict in the inquest into the 2016 Croydon tram derailment.

 Thus, microsleeps are often examined in the context of driver drowsiness detection and prevention of work-related injuries and public safety incidents (e.g. truck crashes, locomotive crashes, airplane crashes, etc.).
 Some statistics are below: